 - Work history, including amount of time in business, scope of work and references.

 - If you have any current legal judgments or liens against the business or the business owners.

 For more information about financial planning, bidding strategies and project management for your commercial construction company, download our free e-book.

 Once your application is complete, you’ll need to submit the supporting documentation.
 This step varies greatly depending on the lender and type of financing, but generally ties in with the requirements of the application.

-- Bank Statements for the Past Two Years
+- — Tax Returns for the Last Two Years

 Most will also request professional licenses or government filings of your business, such as:

 - — Contractor’s or trade license for the state you are working in

 - — IRS Form stating your business’s Federal EIN Number.

 You can learn more about commercial construction financing here.
 If you found this information helpful, don’t miss our bi-weekly newsletter, Built for Growth.
 Click here to subscribe.